Laying Sod: A Step-by-Step Guide to a Lush Lawn

-Laying sod is best done in the fall or spring in the North and in the spring in the South.
-Plant the sod during cool weather because planting it when warm will subject it to burnout.
-Do not plant sod later than one month before the average date for the first fall frost.
-It’s important to give the grass time to establish roots before cold weather sets in.
+It’s important to make a careful plan for your yard before ordering it.
+First, determine the best time to lay sod in your area.
+Planting or moving sod is best done in the fall or spring in the north, and in the spring in the south.
+Plant the sod during the cool season because planting it when warm will subject it to burnout.
+Do not plant sod later than one month before the average date for the first fall frost, because it’s important to give the grass time to establish roots before cold weather sets in.

-Mechanical removal of your old lawn will be the fastest and easiest way to get the job done.
-However, for small lawns, a grape (grubbing) hoe is a terrific tool for removing turf.
+Mechanical removal of your old lawn is the fastest and easiest way to get the job done.
+For small lawns, a grape (grubbing) hoe is a terrific tool for removing turf.
 For large lawns, consider renting a sod cutter.
 It slices under the grass, enabling you to pull up strips of old turf.
 Make the job easier by cutting sod while the lawn soil is moist.

 Now is the perfect time to fix any existing grade problems.
 Although grading often requires help from a landscaping contractor with heavy equipment, you can fix minor problems yourself.